 In the Alternative Therapies in Health and Medicine Medical Journal (PubMed, Lu WA et al 2011), research reported that Reflexology stimulated the action of the Vagus Nerve – which is part of the parasympathetic nervous system, largely responsible for regulation of the body at rest and in digestion.
 The word vagus means ‘wanderer’, referring the the fact that this nerve literally connects all over the body to various important organs.
 When stimulated it can encourage the ‘stress’ response to normalise, helping to bring about the benefits associated with relaxation.
 The vagus nerve is implicated in anxiety and depression, encouraging it to calm helps to improve those states.

 Whilst Reflexology cannot stop the natural process of menopause, it can help to smooth out the disruptive effects on our hormonal systems and be thoroughly relaxing and enjoyable in the process.

 Whether you embark on a course of herbs, supplements, acupuncture or HRT, Reflexology has now been proven to calm your nervous and hormonal systems and support you through this phase.

 If you’d like to find out more about Reflexology or if you wish to book an appointment, please contact me on 07811 123494, or email through my website.
 I also offer Hypnotherapy and Abdominal/Fertility Massage.
-I work mainly from My Therapy Room in Weybridge, or you can see me in The Barron Clinic, Walton-on-Thames, Newlife Fertility Clinic, Epsom and at The Ele King Therapy Room, Cobham.
+I work mainly from My Therapy Room in Weybridge, or you can see me in The Barron Clinic, Walton-on-Thames, or the Newlife Fertility Clinic, Epsom.